Omar-Atef-Bakr/Reinforcement-Learning--frozen-lake/README.md

 ## Settings

-You can adjust the following settings in `maze.py`:
+You can adjust the following settings in `maze.py` or with the GUI:

 - `MAZE_SIZE`: The number of rows in the maze.
 This also determines the number of columns as the maze is a square.
 - `OBSTACLE_DENSITY`: The possibility of every cell being an obstacle.
 This is a value between 0 and 1, where 1 means every cell will be an obstacle and 0 means there will be no obstacles.